Team up with Families for Student Success

 Showing you care about families helps create trust which is key to building partnership.
-Before or at the start of the year, make a personal phone call or visit to get to know each other.
-This lays the foundation for the year (and helps you better connect with students in the classroom!)
+Making a phone call or home visit can make all the difference (and helps you better connect with students in the classroom!).

-Use this simple 3-step tool to co-create a plan with families.
+Let’s face it, there’s only so much we can do in 15 minutes!
+Use this simple 3-step tool to follow up and co-create a plan with families.
 It provides a guide and one place to capture family insights, benchmark data, and a focused plan on key grade-level skills.

 Understanding Assessments: A Tool for Families is a helpful guide for breaking down what different test results mean.
 Use it to inform your conversations with families, or print and send it home along with test results.

 Lean Into Candid Conversations

 Sometimes honest conversations about students’ grade level performance can feel hard but they don’t need to be.
 Use this “frequently asked questions” resource to support you as you listen to families and navigate these conversations.